4 Cautions That Truly Matter When Building A Chatbot

 ★ 3 min read ★

 Chatbots are changing the way people interact on the Internet.
+Building a powerful chatbot nowadays is the must-have for businesses.
 According to a survey by Oracle that analyzed 800 decision makers, including chief marketing officers, chief strategy officers, senior marketers, and senior sales executives, 80% of the respondents said they already implemented chatbots in their business or planned to use chatbots by 2020.
 Therefore, people have the decision of whether to enter and win the race to chatbot adoption or get left behind in the new era.
 However, before you jump into building a chatbot, there are certain things to keep in mind that actually make a difference.

-1. Define clearly the goal of your chatbot
+1. Define clearly the goal of your powerful chatbot

 This seems to be such an obvious thing, yet so many people fail to do this properly.
 Building a chatbot doesn’t start with the first line of code, it starts when you define what you want the chatbot to do.
 Chatbots have their own strengths and weaknesses.
 They beat humans when it comes to math abilities or data retrieval skills, but they do poorly with context-rich questions or descriptive qualitative answers from users.
 More often than not, people would think “I want a bot that can do this”, but it would turn out a different bot, or even a different solution, would solve the root cause of the problem better.